jentery/506v3/index.md

 * T.L.
 Taylor's "The Assemblage of Play" (9 pages; in *Games and Culture* 4.4 2009),
 * Aaron Trammell's "Decolonizing Play" (9 pages; in *Critical Studies in Media Communication* 39.3 2022), and
 * Emma Witkowski's "Cooperative Play" (8 pages; from *Debugging Game History* 2016, edited by Henry Lowood and Raiford Guins).

+## Week 3 (September 22nd): Games

+*Before seminar*, please:
+* Read "The Futures of Game Studies" (24 pages; in *The Velvet Light Trap* 81 2018), a dossier by Paul Booth, Shira Chess, Kishonna L. Gray, Carly A. Kocurek, Matthew Thomas Payne, TreaAndrea M. Russworm, and Adrienne Shaw;
+* Read Alenda Y. Chang's "Digital Games" (16 pages; from *The Cambridge Companion to Literature and the Anthropocene* 2021, edited by John Parham);
+* Read Elizabeth A. LaPensée, Outi Laiti, and Maize Longboat's "Towards Sovereign Games" (16 pages; in *Games and Culture* 2021);
+* Read Bo Ruberg's "No Fun: The Queer Potential of Video Games that Annoy, Anger, Disappoint, Sadden, and Hurt" (17 pages; in *QED: A Journal in GLBTQ Worldmaking* 2.2 2015; revised for *Video Games Have Always Been Queer* 2019);
+* Draft a response to Prompt 1; and,
+* Optional: check out *Kentucky Route Zero*, *Resident Evil*, *EverQuest*, *Phone Story*, *Submerged*, *Prey*, *Queers in Love at the End of the World*, *Mario Kart*, *Depression Quest*, *Mainichi*, *Super Hexagon*, *Terra Nova*, *Never Alone / Kisima Ingitchuna*, *Thunderbird Strike*, and/or *When Rivers Were Trails* (all mentioned in the assigned reading).

+What do we learn from cultural approaches to games and world-building?
+From playing beyond the fun?

+*During our third meeting*, we'll give last week's careful engagement another go, this time with four new texts (130 minutes).
+Then we'll return to games terminology to determine what requires clarification (5 minutes).
+I'll conclude by introducing you to Taylor's *Watch Me Play* and Gray's *Intersectional Tech* (10 minutes), which we'll discuss next week, and by reviewing Prompt 2, also for next week (5 minutes).

+*Prompt 1*: Use 250-300 words (excluding references) to describe a type of play, or a context for play, you might research for this seminar.
+Please explain why it interests you and how it corresponds with at least one text (required or recommended) we've read thus far.
+Your audience is other people in this seminar, including me, and you're welcome to write informally.
+Please include your primary and secondary sources in a references section after your description.
+I advise spending two hours or less writing your response.
+No worries.
+None of this is written in stone, and you might change your mind as the term unfolds.
+(You'll submit this response on September 29th, but I suggest writing at least a rough draft for today's meeting.)

+Further reading (not required or expected; just more context if you'd like it):
+* Jay David Bolter and Richard Grusin's "Computer Games" (15 pages; from *Remediation: Understanding New Media* 1998),
+* Stephanie Boluk and Patrick LeMieux's "Breaking the Metagame: Feminist Spoilsports and Magic Circle Jerks" (16 pages; from *Metagaming: Playing, Competing, Spectating, Cheating, Trading, Making, and Breaking Videogames* 2017),
+* Edmond Y. Chang's "Love Is in the Air: Queer (Im)Possibility and Straightwashing in *FrontierVille* and *World of Warcraft*" (25 pages; in *QED: A Journal in GLBTQ Worldmaking* 2.2 2015),
+* Mia Consalvo's "Confronting Toxic Gamer Culture: A Challenge for Feminist Game Studies Scholars" (6 pages; in *Ada: Journal of Gender, New Media and Technology* 1 2012),
+* Tara Fickle and Christopher B. Patterson's "Diversity Is Not a Win-Condition" (10 pages; in *Critical Studies in Media Communication* 2022),
+* C.L.R.
+James's "'What Is Art?'"
+(16 pages; from *Beyond a Boundary* 1963),
+* Meghna Jayanth's "Game Design in the Imperial Mode" (33 pages; keynote for Canadian Game Studies Conference May 2022),
+* Soraya Murray's "Video Games and Playable Media" (6 pages; in *Feminist Media Histories* 4.2 2018),
+* Matthew Thomas Payne and Nina B. Huntemann's "A Game Genie for Game Studies" (13 pages; from *How to Play Video Games* 2019 edited by Payne and Huntemann; coming soon),
+* Amanda Phillips's "Game Studies for Great Justice" (11 pages; from *The Routledge Companion to Media Studies and Digital Humanities* 2018, edited by me), and
+* John Sharp's "Independent Games" (10 pages; from *Debugging Game History* 2016, edited by Henry Lowood and Raiford Guins)